sommedosa/02-Processing-and-Output/README.md

 ## Displaying Output with the print Function
 * Function: piece of prewritten code that performs an operation
-* print function: displays output on the screen
+* Print function: displays output on the screen
 * Argument: data given to a function

 ## Keywords
+* Algorithm: set of well-defined logical steps that must be taken to perform a task
 * String: sequence of characters that is used as data
 * String literal: string that appears in actual code of a program
 * Comments: notes of explanation within a program